-The TCCON-validation of the XCO2_OBS4MIPS level 3 product bases on comparisons of monthly mean data and is described in the main PQAR document (D1, Buchwitz et al., 2019).
-The overall monthly mean uncertainty is 1.2ppm and the mean bias is 0.18ppm.
-Relative systematic errors, i.e., spatial and temporal biases amount to 0.7±0.6ppm.
-The computed linear drift of -0.06±0.20ppm is small and not significant.
+The TCCON-validation of the XCO2_OBS4MIPS Level 3 product is based on comparisons of monthly mean data and is described in the main PQAR document (D1).

+The validation of Level 3 product XCO2_OBS4MIPS can be summarized as follows: The overall monthly mean uncertainty is 1.2 ppm and the mean bias is -0.11 ppm.
+Relative systematic errors, i.e., spatial and temporal biases amount to 0.7±0.6 ppm.
+The computed linear drift of -0.07±0.20 ppm is small and not significant.